elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

 {% include mix-otp-preface.html %}

 In the [previous chapter](/getting-started/mix-otp/agent.html), we used agents to represent our buckets.
-In the first chapter, we specified we would like to name each bucket so we can do the following:
+In the [introduction to mix](/getting-started/mix-otp/introduction-to-mix.html), we specified we would like to name each bucket so we can do the following:

 ```elixir
 CREATE shopping